yohann69/SAE-CyberSecu/README.md

 ## 📜 To do:
-⬛ Configure the permanent scroll button<br />
+🔁 Working On It - Configure the permanent scroll button<br />
+⏳  Partially done -  Configure the fixed scroll button<br />
 ⬛ Make the website responsive<br />
-⬛ Improve the title and paragraph design<br />
 ⬛ Create a nice logo<br />
 ⬛ Fill the website content<br />
+⬛ Create the remainging modal windows for the other sections<br />
+⬛ Correct all language errors<br />
+⬛ Fill the website content<br />
 ⬛ Make the section text center left next to a fixed background<br />
-⬛ Configure the buttons to change the text in the modal windows<br />
 ⬛ ...
 <br />